rafafortes/cache-warmer/README.md

 - HTTP response code
 - Total number of URLs processed
 - Execution time
+- Number of skipped duplicate URLs
+- URLs skipped due to blacklist rules (if any)

 ## Requirements
 - PHP 8.0 or higher